hierarchical compilation of designs for scalability

 I don't fully understand how to use the system perl shells, and how they integrate with verilator.

-#3 Updated by Wilson Snyder about 9 years ago
+#3 Updated by Wilson Snyder over 9 years ago

 Oh, you're simulating gates, not RTL?

 For that large a gatesim, you'll want a commercial simulator.
 That's not what any of the open source tools are designed for (to my knowledge), the "market" is just too small.

 Converting it to RTLish is interesting though...
 I'm surprised it goes that slowly, though the memory isn't a surprise - that's fine.
 Can you run with --stats and send the resulting file?
 I'm guessing your outputter needs to remove more hierarchy.

 #4 Updated by joe barjo over 9 years ago

 Gate simulation is not our goal.
 This was just a test gplcver eats this gate level verilog instanly...
 But it is slow...

 We now do output rtl level verilog.
 But it currently has interfaces with vhpi or vpi.
 So we will use a much smaller design without vpi for a new verilator test.
 I'll keep you updated with results